CodeReclaimers/neat-python/docs/module_summaries.rst

 ..
 This would also allow moving get_config_params into the BaseAttribute class, although config_item_names may require some modifications.

 .. py:module:: attributes
-   :synopsis: Deals with :term:`attributes` used by genes.
+   :synopsis: Deals with attributes used by genes.

 attributes
 -------------